chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ## Chef Automate Integration with CMDB App in ServiceNow

 The Chef Automate integration app plugin enables the Chef Automate to create and update client node records to Configuration Management Database (CMDB) tables of ServiceNow.
 This data aids in aggregating information about client nodes, the client runs, and compliance scans.
-The client runs and compliance scans monitor the state of configuration and compliance policies of your nodes.
+The client runs and compliance scans monitors the state of configuration and compliance policies of your nodes.

 ## Chef Automate and ServiceNow Integration